 To put it simply, large transit agencies that serve a metropolitan area or several smaller transportation networks within multiple communities absolutely need a transit software system to handle their scheduling and dispatch needs.
 Utilizing transit software is the only way to accurately manage scheduling, communicating with customers, and providing route-planning (along with everything else on the day-to-day agenda).

-Ultimately deciding whether or not to implement transit software is an agency decision.
+Ultimately deciding whether or not to implement transportation software is an agency decision.
 Smaller agencies might prefer the convenience that software offers even if it doesn't save a significant amount of time, and medium and large-sized agencies will appreciate the transit software's ability to handle all the logistics so that they can focus on more important matters.
-The best transit software is both flexible and scalable and can accommodate all sizes of transit agencies, depending on their needs.
+The best transportation software services are both flexible and scalable and can accommodate all sizes of transit agencies, depending on their needs.